 Center for Health Care Innovation

-Roy Rosin is the chief innovation officer at Penn Medicine.
+Roy Rosin is the chief innovation officer at Penn Medicine and the interim executive director at the Center for Health Care Innovation.
 He works with thought leaders from across the health system to turn ideas into measurable impact in the areas of health outcomes, patient experience, and high-value care.

 Previously, Roy served as the first vice president of innovation for Intuit, a leading software company best known for Quicken, QuickBooks, and TurboTax.
 In this role, he led changes in how Intuit manages new business creation, allowing small teams pursuing new opportunities to get to market and experiment rapidly.